KeerthanaPonnuru/CLI_tool/README.md

 Additionally, I used flake8 to ensure the code is compliant, mentioned inline comments where required, and also used Docstrings to document the usage of the class and respective functions.
 Also, I implemented the functions within a class for better organization following Python's best practices.

-##Time taken
-This task took around 3hrs including logic building, implementation, testing and checking for compliance.
+Time taken : This task took around 3hrs including logic building, implementation, testing and checking for compliance.